Weastflows

 Institute’s role: Co-lead partner

-Improving existing infrastructure
+Improving existing infrastructure capacity

 Developing sustainable logistics

-Creating innovative ICT solutions
+Applying innovative ICT solutions

 Strategic influencing

-The project’s extensive network of observers will disseminate this information across the wider freight network both within Europe and farther afield.
-Project activities will also link with other transport policy work being undertaken by other Interreg projects, including LO-PINOD and iTransfer.
+Designated a strategic initiative by the EU, Weastflows captured emerging practice and shared this learning with public authorities to influence their future plans and with businesses to highlight innovative opportunities to help drive sustainable economic growth.
+The project’s extensive network of observers disseminated this information across the wider freight network both within Europe and farther afield.
+Project activities also linked with other transport policy work being undertaken by other Interreg projects, including LO-PINOD and iTransfer.

 WeastFlows NWE logo